-FASB Topic ASC 220, "Comprehensive Income" requires that certain transactions and other economic events that bypass the income statement be displayed as other comprehensive income.
-Total comprehensive income is reported in the consolidated statements of comprehensive income and changes in shareowners' equity.
+FASB Topic ASC 220, "Comprehensive Income" requires that certain transactions and other economic events that bypass the Consolidated Statements of Income be displayed as other comprehensive income.
+Total comprehensive income is reported in the Consolidated Statements of Comprehensive Income (net of tax) and Changes in Shareowners' Equity (net of tax).